amazingvoice/CS6413project/README.md

 netID: qz761

-compile:
+How to compile:
-use make to compile
+$ make